Situation before reforms under the Employment Rights Act 2025

-SSP is currently paid from the fourth day of sickness absence at a flat weekly rate (£118.75 per week from 6 April 2025, reviewed annually).
+SSP was paid from the fourth day of sickness absence at a flat weekly rate.

-To qualify, employees need to be earning more than the Lower Earnings Limit, which is currently £125 a week (reviewed annually).
+To qualify, employees needed to be earning more than the Lower Earnings Limit.

 So what’s changing and when?

-The Employment Rights Bill will require employers to pay SSP from the first full day of sickness absence, removing the three-day waiting period.
+From 6 April 2026, the Employment Rights Act requires employers to pay SSP from the first full day of sickness absence, removing the three-day waiting period.

-It will also remove the Lower Earnings Limit, and all eligible employees will be paid either the SSP flat rate or 80% of their weekly earnings – whichever is lower.
+It has also removed the Lower Earnings Limit, and all eligible employees must be paid either the SSP flat rate or 80% of their weekly earnings – whichever is lower.

-These changes will increase the number of employees eligible for SSP and bring forward the point at which payments must begin.
+These changes increase the number of employees who are eligible for SSP and bring forward the point at which payments must begin.

 What you need to do